The 20 Best Ogilvie Syndrome Doctors Near Me in Towson, MD

 English

-George Apostolides is a Colorectal Surgeon in Towson, Maryland.
+George Apostolides is a Colorectal Surgeon practicing medicine in Towson, Maryland.
 Dr. Apostolides is rated as an Experienced provider by MediFind in the treatment of Ogilvie Syndrome.
-His top areas of expertise are Bowel Incontinence, Rectal Prolapse, Encopresis, Ileostomy, and Hernia Surgery.
+He is also highly rated in 6 other conditions, according to our data.
+His clinical expertise encompasses Bowel Incontinence, Rectal Prolapse, Encopresis, Ileostomy, and Hernia Surgery.

 Learn about our expert tiers